alexrutar/banditvis/README.md

+*In Progress, still making constant major changes to master branch* *Not really usable right now*

 # Intro

 This Bandit Visualization module provides an easy-to-use library for implementing and visualizing various Bandit algorithms and environments in machine learning.
 If you are looking for the following, this library is not for you: